Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Our Approach

 \section{Our Approach}

-In order to make the 54.5B MoE NLLB-200 model more accessible we experiment with different experts' pruning metrics and strategies that would allow selecting only the most relevant experts per language or language pair, and therefore significantly reduce memory usage at inference time.
-In this section, we present various pruning metrics and pruning strategies we rely on.
+We experiment with different experts' pruning metrics and strategies that allow us to select the most relevant experts per language or language pair, and thus significantly reduce the memory usage at inference time of NLLB-200.